SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/druva-source.md

 Druva supports OAuth 2.0-based authentication for incoming requests.
 Every use of Druva APIs requires authentication to ensure that only authorized users can interact with Druva APIs.

-All the requests to Druva APIs are authenticated using OAuth 2.0 access token which you receive in exchange of every authorization grant request you make.
+All requests to Druva APIs are authenticated using OAuth 2.0 access tokens which you receive in exchange of every authorization grant request you make.
 The OAuth token will expire after 30 minutes for [Data Governance Cloud](https://apis.druva.com/) and 15 minutes for [Data Governance GovCloud](https://govcloudapis.druva.com/).

 The Druva Source requires you to provide a **Client ID**, **Client Secret Key**, **Base URL**.
 To get these, follow the instructions from [Create and Manage Druva API Credentials](https://docs.druva.com/Druva_Cloud_Platform/Integration_with_Druva_APIs/Create_and_Manage_API_Credentials).